-The Haridwar Railway Station is located at Haridwar, it has direct connectivity with all the major cities of India such as Delhi, Mumbai, Kolkata, Chennai, Hyderabad, Ahmedabad, Jaipur, Indore.
+The Haridwar Railway Station has direct connectivity with all the major cities of India such as Delhi, Mumbai, Kolkata, Chennai, Hyderabad, Ahmedabad, Jaipur, Indore.
 However, it lacks a direct link with the minor cities in India.

 Haridwar is well-connected through many Highways.
 National Highway 58, passes through Haridwar and connects it to Delhi, Muzaffarnagar, Roorkee, Ghaziabad, Meerut, and Badrinath.
 National Highway 74 originates from Haridwar connects it to Kashipur, Pilibhit, Kichha, Nagina, and Bareilly.
 Various public and private buses ply through these routes.
-You can choose A/C, non-A/C, deluxe, ordinary, semi-deluxe and many other options.
+You can choose AC, non-AC, deluxe, ordinary, semi-deluxe and there are some other options.

 Health and Safety